Tazza: The High Rollers: Cast

+Development

+Director Choi was offered to make the film by SIDUS FNH and rejected it three times.
+After deciding to make the film, he met Huh YoungMan and asked for permission to recreate the story.
+Choi read the original manhwa three times in a row in one sitting, and never revisited it for 6 months.
+He created an outline of 12 pages, and the scenario was written based on that outline.
+Writing a draft for the scenario took him a year.

+The original manhwa was created based on Tazza Jang, ByeongYoon's story.
+Director Choi sought advice to Jang to make the film.
+Cho, SeungWoo learned hwatu skills from Jang.

 Home media

 5 Points Pictures gave the film a two-disc DVD release in North America on September 18, 2012.
 The film is subtitled and includes nearly 3 hours of bonus features, including the making of the film, a comparison between the film and its source manhwa, and gambling tricks explained by a former professional gambler.

 Box office

 Tazza: The High Rollers was a huge critical success, becoming one of South Korea's highest-grossing films.
 It was the second best-selling film of 2006 in South Korea, with 6,847,777 admissions nationwide.

 Critical reception

 In a review for the San Francisco Chronicle, G. Allen Johnson described Tazza: The High Rollers as a "ton of fun, a totally irresistible tale of gambling, greed, love and violence.
 With gorgeous actors, designer clothes and thrilling action".
 Matt Zoller Seitz of The New York Times called it a "terrific film about the sensual energy and reckless optimism of youth" and compared the chemistry between Goni and Madam Jeong to that of characters in Jean-Luc Godard's early films.

 Variety wrote that the film's long run time is hardly noticeable as "the gambling scenes, which in true Korean style often end in rough-and-tumbles, are restlessly shot in handheld closeup, while the non-gambling interludes, lensed more conventionally in good-looking widescreen, have a noir-ish flavor, with characters endlessly toying with each other."
 They noted that despite the complicated script "sounding tortuous on paper" and being difficult to grasp initially due to being told mostly in flashbacks, Tazza ties up all of its loose ends in the end.
 The magazine also praised the performances of Kim Hye-soo and Baek Yoon-sik.